News

 Rybelsus may be slightly less effective than the injection GLP1 products.
 It comes in 3, 7 and 14 milligram sizes.
 It is recommended that a patient take the lower dose for a full month before advancing to in the higher doses.

-Should I take Cinnamon to help my blood sugar?
+Should I take Supplements to help my blood sugar?

 One study shows that cinnamon reduces fasting blood glucose, but only by small amounts.
 Cinnamon in these studies reduced blood sugar by approximately 8.6 MG/DL with a range +/- 3 MG/DL.
 Therefore, taking cinnamon might reduce your morning fasting blood sugar by 11.6 or 5.6 MG/ DL.
 If morning sugar 220, at best to 208 or at worse to 214.
 Not much bang for the Buck$.